EricWay1024/Homological-Algebra-Notes/main.typ

   $
     hom_cC (X, Y) = cases({id_X} quad &X = Y, nothing quad &X != Y)
   $
-  It does not contain more information than $ob cC$, so it can be simply regarded as a set (strictly speaking, when $cC$ is small).
+  It does not contain more information than $ob cC$, so it can be simply regarded as a collection of objects, or a set when $cC$ is small.
 ]
 #example[
   If $ob cC = {x}$, then $hom_cC (x, x)$ is a *monoid*.